DOC-REF: FRC-2026-04-28Rev 04 / 2026

 • Difficult for organizations without FedRAMP experience

-Best for: Organizations with existing compliance teams and previous NIST 800-53 experience
+Best fit: Organizations with existing compliance teams and previous NIST 800-53 experience

 Full Consulting Engagement